-Hey, early retirement is awesome and all but have you considered jobs with summers off.
-That way you can experience the freedom of not having to work (for a couple of months) with the security of a reliable paycheck.
-Sound interesting?
+Retirement is awesome and so is being so wealthy when it means you don’t need to work but have you considered jobs with summers off?
+It’s the best of both worlds!
+You can experience the freedom of not having to work (every year) with the security of a reliable paycheck.
+Sounds interesting?
 It is!

 Should you change your job?

-My own goals behind my financial independence are all centered around freedom and a work-life balance, but some jobs already have it built-in which riddles me with jealousy!
-Mainly jobs with summers off, or at least the possibility of long breaks.
+I worked hard to become wealthy quickly for my goals of being able to leave on adventures and have an amazing work-life balance.
+Some jobs come with adventure time and epic free time already have it built-in which riddles me with jealousy!
+Mainly jobs with summers off, or at least the possibility of long, frequent breaks.

 - Standardized certifications/education.